 Garlic has allicin, and due to this compound, garlic is antiviral, antifungal, and antibacterial by nature.
 Garlic has medicinal properties, and it is considered a health marvel.

-Therefore taking a garlic clove in an empty stomach in the morning is one the best home remedy to get rid of tooth decay and cavities.
+Therefore taking a garlic clove on an empty stomach in the morning is one of the best home remedies to get rid of tooth decay and cavities.

 3. Oil Pulling Technique

-Oil pulling inside the mouth and waggle can work effectively to remove harmful bacteria which cause severe tooth decay and cavities.
+Oil pulling inside the mouth and waggle can effectively remove harmful bacteria that cause severe tooth decay and cavities.
 This is an ancient technique to promote oral hygiene.

-- Take one tablespoon of oil of your choices such as coconut oil, sesame oil or olive oil.
+- Take one tablespoon of oil of your choice, such as coconut oil, sesame oil, or olive oil.

 - Put it inside the mouth and gently swish for 20 to 30 minutes.